 Higher Education Loan Program (HELP) repayments are not deductible.

-If you use your motor vehicle for work travel, you have two choices for how to claim:
+If you use your motor vehicle for work travel, you have two choices to claim expenses

 If your work travel exceeds 5,000 kilometres, you must use the logbook method to claim a tax deduction for the work-related portion of your car expenses.
 You’ll need to keep odometer readings, receipts and invoices to support your claim.